-If you are an employee, you can deduct qualified educational expenses only if they were not reimbursed by your employer or did not exceed your reimbursement.
+If you are an employee, you can deduct qualified educational expenses only if they were not reimbursed by your employer or exceeded your reimbursement.
 (Amounts your employer paid under a nonaccountable plan and included in box 1 of your Form W-2 are not considered reimbursements.)

 Include your qualified educational expenses with your deduction for any other employee business expenses on line 20 of Schedule A (Form 1040).
-(A special rule for certain performing artists is explained later.)
-This deduction is subject to the 2%-of-adjusted-gross-income limit that applies to most miscellaneous itemized deductions.
+(Special rules for expenses of certain performing artists and fee-basis officials and for impairment-related work expenses are explained later.)
+This deduction is subject to the 2%-of-adjustedgross-income limit that applies to most miscellaneous itemized deductions.

-Form 2106 or Form 2106-EZ.
-To figure your deduction for employee business expenses, including qualified educational expenses, you generally must complete Form 2106 or Form 2106-EZ.
+Form 2106 or 2106-EZ.
+To figure your deduction for employee business expenses, including qualified educational expenses, you generally must complete Form 2106 or 2106-E7

 Form not required.
-Do not complete either Form 2106 or Form 2106-EZ if:
+Do not complete either Form 2106 or 2106-EZ if: